ErikUckert/js-animation-game/README.md

 ## Changelog

 **Updates 21.02.2023**
-- a simple static sprite for the player character "blue bull" centered over the player hitbox circle
+- Add a simple static sprite for the player character "blue bull" centered over the player hitbox circle
 - Animated sprite for the player character for eight directions while moving
+- Simple debug mode - by pressing "D" in keyboard the player can hide / show the hitboxes

 **Updates 20.02.2023**
 - Fantasy themed background (magic forrest sprite)